Density matrix of chaotic quantum systems: Assumptions about density matrix

-In the case that the initial state is not an eigenstate of $\hat H$, the system is out of equilibrium at $t>0$.
-To study the nonequilibrium dynamics of a system is equivalent to calculate $O(t)$.
-For this purpose, we need to know the eigenenergies, the initial density matrix and the observable matrix.
-For integrable systems, $E_\alpha$, $\rho_{\alpha\beta}$ and $O_{\alpha\beta}$ differ from model to model.
-There is no common way of understanding nonequilibrium dynamics of integrable systems.
-But it is not the case for chaotic systems, which are "similar" to each other.
-RMT tells us that the eigenenergies of chaotic systems all follow the Wigner-Dyson distribution~\cite{kravtsov2012random}
+If the initial state is not an eigenstate of $\hat H$, the system is out of equilibrium at $t>0$.
+To calculate $O(t)$, we need to know the eigenenergies, initial density matrix and observable matrix.
+In the integrable systems, $E_\alpha$, $\rho_{\alpha\beta}$ and $O_{\alpha\beta}$ differ from model to model, and no common formulas for them are known up to now.
+On the other hand, the chaotic systems are "similar" to each other.
+RMT states that their eigenenergies all follow the Wigner-Dyson distribution~\cite{kravtsov2012random}

 where $\sigma$ is connected to the energy bandwidth and $\mathcal{N}$ is a normalization constant.
-And according to ETH, $O_{\alpha\beta}$ has the universal form~(\ref{eth}), independent of the model being of fermions, bosons or spins, or in which dimensions.
-Once if we know the form of $\rho_{\alpha\beta}$, $O(t)$ can be calculated, even if the exact solution of any specific chaotic model is inaccessible.
-Different from integrable models, our knowledge of $E_\alpha$, $O_{\alpha\beta}$ and $\rho_{\alpha\beta}$ in chaotic models is not precise, but only statistical.
-Eq.~(\ref{WDdis}) only gives the statistics of the eigenenergies, and Eq.~(\ref{eth}) contains a random number $R^O_{\alpha\beta}$.
-This is what we have to pay for not really solving the model.
-But it does not prevent us from obtaining the information that we are interested in, i.e. $O(t)$.
+And according to ETH, $O_{\alpha\beta}$ has the universal form~(\ref{eth}), independent of whether the system is made of fermions, bosons or spins and in which dimensions.
+Once if we know the expression of $\rho_{\alpha\beta}$, $O(t)$ can be calculated.
+Different from integrable models, our knowledge of $E_\alpha$ and $O_{\alpha\beta}$ in chaotic models is not precise, but only statistical.
+Eq.~(\ref{WDdis}) only gives the probability density of the eigenenergies, and Eq.~(\ref{eth}) contains a random number $R^O_{\alpha\beta}$.
+We then expect that $\rho_{\alpha\beta}$ should be expressed in a similar way.